dannyedel/dspdfviewer/README.md

 If you open the link with a web browser, there are some copy-and-paste instructions on how to add the repository.
 These packages are built by myself.

-### Ubuntu 11.04 or newer
+### Ubuntu 12.04 LTS (Precise Pangolin) or newer

-For Ubuntu Oneiric (11.04) and newer, there are two PPAs configured:
+For Ubuntu, there are two PPAs configured:
 A "daily" repository and a "release" repository.
 Use the daily builds only if you want to help in development (test bugs in the latest git revision), otherwise stick to the "release" PPA: